 - Cut out the semi-circle (base) and the triangle (gnomon) Use sticky tape to stick your gnomon onto your semi-circle.
 You may want to use some cardboard (like part of an old cereal box) to reinforce it –

 - Place your sundial on a flat surface in a sunny area (outside is best).
 Use your compass to find north and make sure the number 12 is pointing towards the north.

 When it is sunny, look at the shadow that your gnomon casts onto your base.
 Does it show you the right time?
 Check with your watch and then turn your sundial until the time is correct.
 Wait a little while and check it later.
 Is the time right now?
 Watches are much more accurate than sundials but before clocks were invented, people had to use the sun to tell the time.
 It wasn’t always exactly right but it was close enough!

-One reason your sundial may not be completely accurate is because we are currently in British Summer Time.
+One reason your sundial may not be completely accurate is when we are in British Summer Time.
 The sun hasn’t changed position in the sky but we change our clocks so we can make the most of the sunny days.
 Fixed sundials, like those you may find in gardens, are actually an hour out during British summer time.